Friedrich-M/Instruct-4D-to-4D/README.md

 ### (3) Pseudo-View Propagation (Spatial Consistency)

-According to the principal of Perspective Transformation, we could use rendered depth from 4D NeRF with the camera parameters to warp the edited pseudo-view to the target view, while maintaining spatial consistency.
+According to the principal of Perspective Transformation, we could use rendered depth from 4D NeRF with the camera parameters to warp the edited pseudo-view to the target view, while maintaining **spatial consistency**.

 ```bash
 # Depth-Based Warping